-As your teeth get more and more aligned, your wire often has no where to go except to stick out of your molar band on the back tooth.
+As your teeth get more and more aligned, your wire often has no where to go except to stick out of your back brace.
 It’s actually a sign that you are making progress with your treatment.
 Great work!
 You can use a piece of wax to cover it until you see us in the office and we can trim it for you.

-If the hook for elastics is bothersome, you can try to cover it with a piece of wax or push the hook away from your gum with a pencil eraser.
+If the hook for your elastic is bothersome, cover it with a piece of wax or push the hook away from your gum with a pencil eraser.
 Otherwise, give us a ring.
-We can help.
+We can help!

 Loose Molar Band

 Bands are rings that go around your back molar teeth.
 Bands are strong and are attached to your teeth by a special type of orthodontic cement that keeps your tooth safe while you are wearing braces.
 If a band is loose, please push it gently back into position and contact us as soon as possible so that we can check and repair your appliance.
-If left unrepaired, a loose band can lead to other dental problems like cavities or gum irritation/infection.
-Try to remember what caused your band to be loose so you can learn to avoid this food or activity in the future.
+If left, a loose band can lead to other dental problems like cavities or gum irritation/infection.

 If your removable retainer is lost, broken, or doesn’t fit, please give us a call so we can make a plan to make you a new one.